The International Journal of Indigenous Health (IJIH)

 Community-based Articles - standard journal article format on a promising practice(s) that arise from a community-based project or program.
 For instance, an intervention, program or activity that has an impact on health status as demonstrated through research, evaluation or other systematic review (maximum 3,500 words excluding references and charts).

-Submissions are accepted at any time however if they are received after this date they will be considered for a subsequent publication.
 Please refer to the Journal’s submission guidelines prior to preparing the manuscript for submission.

 For more information, please visit the Journal’s website or contact: